SreehariRamMohan/React-Social/README.md

 #### Instructions for running:

-1) Create a .env file in the backend/ folder.
-Store your mongodb cloud atlas credentials here in the variable ATLAS_URI.
+1) In the root directory, create a .env file to store your public stripe API key under the variable name REACT_APP_PUBLISHABLE_KEY.
+Note: the REACT_APP prefix in the aforementioned variable name is required for this value to be bundled in your build files and thus accessible in your JSX.
+Now, create a .env file in the backend/ folder.
+Store your mongodb cloud atlas credentials here in the variable ATLAS_URI and your stripe private API key here with the variable name STRIPE_SECRET_KEY.
+Alternatively (for testing purposes) if you don't mind exposing your API keys in the codebase, you can replaces all references of process.env.* with the corresponding API key (not recommended for security reasons).

 2) npm install in root directory and backend/ directory to install dependencies.